The amebas probably enter through the skin or lungs and spread to the brain through the bloodstream.

 Biopsy of skin sores or lesions in the brain

-Computed tomography Computed Tomography (CT) In computed tomography (CT), which used to be called computed axial tomography (CAT), an x-ray source and x-ray detector rotate around a person.
-In modern scanners, the x-ray detector usually... read more (CT) and magnetic resonance imaging Magnetic Resonance Imaging (MRI) In magnetic resonance imaging (MRI), a strong magnetic field and very high frequency radio waves are used to produce highly detailed images.
-MRI does not use x-rays and is usually very safe... read more (MRI) of the brain and a spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
-Electroencephalography (EEG) is a simple, painless procedure in which... read more (lumbar puncture) are usually done to diagnose granulomatous amebic encephalitis.
+Computed tomography Computed Tomography (CT) Computed tomography (CT) is a type of medical imaging that combines a series of x-rays to create cross-sectional, detailed images of internal structures.
+In computed tomography (CT), which used... read more (CT) and magnetic resonance imaging Magnetic Resonance Imaging (MRI) Magnetic resonance imaging (MRI) is a type of medical imaging that uses a strong magnetic field and very high frequency radio waves to produce highly detailed images.
+During an MRI, a computer... read more (MRI) of the brain and a spinal tap Spinal Tap Diagnostic procedures may be needed to confirm a diagnosis suggested by the medical history and neurologic examination.
+Imaging tests commonly used to diagnose nervous system (neurologic) disorders... read more (lumbar puncture) are usually done to diagnose granulomatous amebic encephalitis.
 These tests help exclude other possible causes but usually cannot confirm the diagnosis.

 Skin sores typically contain amebas and, if present, are biopsied.
 Brain biopsy can also be diagnostic.